jaywonchung/jaywonchung/README.md

 ### Welcome to Jae-Won's profile 🎉

-An undergraduate interested in **software systems and deep learning**.
+Ph.D. student at UMich CSE.
+Interested in **software systems and deep learning**.
 Also a fingerstyle guitar player.

 Also the main TA of [OSSPR2021](https://github.com/swsnu/osspr2021).